lean-apple/aws-merkle-tree/README.md

 cp merkle/target/x86_64-unknown-linux-musl/release/merkle cdk-deploy/
 ```

-This step is necessary because AWS CDK and AWS Lambda natively support languages like Typescript, Python, and Java, but Rust is not natively supported.
+This step is necessary because AWS CDK and AWS Lambda natively support languages like Typescript, Python, and Java, but not Rust.
 By copying the Rust binary into the deployment directory, we ensure that it can be executed within the Lambda function environment.

 It is needed then to zip it.